 Are you interested in getting more involved in PAT?

-Nominations will open at the November 1, 2017 PAT Representative Assembly (PAT RA) for several elected positions in PAT.
+Nominations opened at the November 1st PAT Representative Assembly (PAT RA) for several elected positions in PAT.
 These positions are: PAT President, Vice President, Treasurer, Secretary, PAT Executive Board Directors (5 positions), and PAT Delegates to the Oregon Education Association and National Education Association Representative Assemblies.

 The Racial Equity Task Force is hosting a Happy Hour/Social for PAT educators of color on Thursday, December 7th from 4:30-6:30 PM at the PAT office: 345 NE 8th Ave.

 The Racial Equity Task Force is working on recommendations to PAT and PPS outlining how to advance racial equity in our schools.
 In order to better advocate for our members of color, we need to understand what issues you are facing at work.
 We want to hear from you!

 The event is primarily our social, but please RSVP so we can tailor the event to your expectations, and order enough food.

 Last week, the National Council of Urban Education Associations met in Portland.
 Union activists and officers from all over the country came together to talk about supporting our students and defending our profession.Continue reading

 Do you have a plan that could enhance your classroom skills or boost student achievement?
 An idea for a site-based professional development activity that could build partnerships?
 OEA’s Center for Great Public Schools awards Promising Practice Grants to individual PAT members.